as595/WarCraft-ShortestPath/README.md

 ---
 ### Baseline Model

-The baseline model uses ResNet18, which is trained to predict the shortest path directly from the input WarCraft Images (i.e. not from the weights).
+The baseline model uses [PyTorch ResNet18](https://pytorch.org/hub/pytorch_vision_resnet/), which is trained from scratch to predict the shortest path directly from the input WarCraft Images (i.e. not from the weights).
 This model should train to 100% (training) accuracy in a few epochs.
 The parameters are specified in a `config` file: `configs/baseline.cfg`.

 To run: